City of Carrollton, TX

 MHAC Subcommittees

-- Historic Resource Survey was completed for the purpose of establishing a "living" document that will be updated and added to as new information becomes available.
+- View Historic Resource Survey completed to establish a living document that can be updated as new information becomes available.

 - The Boatwright House, also known as the Vintage House or the Pink House, was officially recognized as the oldest standing structure in the City with a historical designation marker.

-- Comprehensive restoration efforts were undertaken, which included cleaning the markers, repainting those with deteriorating finishes, realigning markers, and bronzing older ones to ensure longevity and preservation.
+- Restoration efforts included cleaning markers, repainting deteriorated finishes, realigning markers, and bronzing older markers to support longevity and preservation.

 Historic Preservation Ordinances

-Historic Preservation Overlay District - Comprehensive Zoning Ordinance (Article XX.3)
+Historic Preservation Overlay District: View Comprehensive Zoning Ordinance, Article XX.3

-Historical Designation Process - Parks and Recreation Ordinance (Ch.
-133, sec.
-21 of the City Code of Ordinance)
+Historical Designation Process: Parks and Recreation Ordinance, Chapter 133, Section 21 of the City Code of Ordinances

-On May 6, 2003, City Council approved the Carrollton Heights Historic District zoning ordinance, which provides for development regulations different than other residential districts.
+On May 6, 2003, City Council approved the Carrollton Heights Historic District zoning ordinance , which provides development regulations different from other residential districts.

 Historic Preservation Links